jtonglet/Twitter-Selection-Bias/README.md

-# Understanding and Correction Selection Bias in the sentiments derived from Flemish Tweets
+# Understanding and Correcting Selection Bias in the sentiments derived from Flemish Tweets

 This repository contains the code implementation of the master's thesis "Understanding and Correcting Selection Bias in the Sentiments derived from Flemish Tweets" written by Jonathan Tonglet and Astrid Jehoul in 2021-2022 under the supervision of Manon Reusens and Bart Baesens.
 The project was conducted in partnership with Statistiek Vlaanderen, represented by Michael Reusens.